-11. Data Logging
+13. Data Logging

-The Cygnus 6+ gauge has a comprehensive Data Logging feature that allows thickness measurements and A-Scans to be saved in a data logging Record.
+There is a comprehensive Data Logging feature that allows thickness measurements and A-Scans to be saved in a data logging Record.
 These Records can be quickly created by the user so the measurements can be organised in separate records according to the survey being carried out.
 Records can later be transferred to a computer for viewing, analysis and report generation or export to a CSV file.

-The process of data logging is simply;
+The process of data logging is;